 The workout program is called Core de Force, and it absolutely has worked my core.
 Every. single. day.
 Much to my chagrin.
 Who in the world likes working their core???
 It hurts!!
 I really hate it, but then I love it.
 It’s mixed martial arts, which means a variety of punching, a variety of kicks and then there are agility related cardio “spikes” or intervals thrown in between the martial arts aspect.
 It’s completely different than any workout I have done before – there are no weights, but lots of push-up variations to improve muscle strength.

-As a health coach, I also love connecting with like-minded fitness individuals and companies – so when Elysium Health reached out to collaborate it was a great opportunity!
+As a health coach, I also love connecting with like-minded fitness individuals and companies – so today I’m excited to share with you this graphic from Elysium Health!
 Elysium’s mission is to solve the biggest challenges in health with science, to help people live healthier, longer.
-Working directly with the world’s leading scientists and clinicians, Elysium translates advances in science and technology into effective, scientifically sound health products that work.
+Working directly with the world’s leading scientists and clinicians, Elysium translates advances in science and technology into effective, scientifically sound health products that work — like their NAD+ supplement Basis.
 As a health coach who helps people live healthier lives, I love companies that are working to make people’s lives healthier too!

 Check out my health tip in their company graphic below – pretty cool!
 Do you get four servings of vegetables every day??
 Connect with me if you want some support with this – it gets easier, I promise!